A Perfect World: Plot

-Phillip has never participated in Halloween or Christmas celebrations due to his religion.
-Escaping with Butch, however, he experiences a freedom which he finds exhilarating, as Butch gladly allows him the kind of indulgences he has been forbidden, including the wearing of a shoplifted Casper the Friendly Ghost costume.
-Gradually, Phillip becomes increasingly aware of his surroundings, and with constant encouragement from Butch, seems to acquire the ability to make independent decisions on what is wrong and right.
-Butch slowly finds himself drawn into giving Phillip the kind of fatherly presence which he himself never had.
+Phillip never participated in Halloween or Christmas celebrations due to his religion.
+Escaping with Butch, however, Phillip experiences a freedom which he finds exhilarating, as Butch allows him the kind of indulgences he has been forbidden, including the wearing of a shoplifted Casper the Friendly Ghost costume.
+Phillip becomes increasingly aware of his surroundings, and with encouragement from Butch, begins to learn how to make independent decisions on what is wrong and right.
+Butch finds himself drawn into giving Phillip the kind of fatherly presence which he himself never had.

-Butch and Phillip try to make it to New Mexico, but find out that the highway they are driving on is unfinished.
-While asleep in their car in a cornfield, they encounter Mack, a farmer, and his family - Lottie his wife, and his grandson Cleveland.
-Mack frequently abuses Cleveland, which Butch tries to tolerate, but when Mack figures out who he is he puts a stop to it.
+Butch and Phillip try to reach New Mexico but discover that the highway they are driving on is unfinished.
+While asleep in their car in a cornfield, they encounter farmer Mack and his family - Lottie his wife, and his grandson Cleveland.
+Mack frequently abuses Cleveland, which Butch tries to tolerate, but when Mack discovers who Butch is, Butch puts a stop to the abuse.
 He beats Mack and plans on killing him, but Phillip picks up Butch's gun and shoots Butch in the stomach.
 Phillip walks out of the house, drops the gun into a well, throws the car keys away, and runs across a meadow.
-Butch follows, and rests at the tree Phillip has climbed.
-In the following dialogue Phillip apologizes for shooting Butch who tells him he did the right thing.
+Butch follows, and rests at the tree Phillip climbed.
+Phillip apologizes for shooting Butch, who tells him he did the right thing.

-Red's team surrounds the field where Phillip and Butch are situated, and Butch soon sends the boy to his mother, who has arrived by helicopter and who Butch has made promise to take Phillip trick-or-treating every year.
-Unwilling to leave the already wounded Butch, the boy runs back and hugs him – a gesture which, along with his knowledge of Butch's character and background, convinces Red that he can resolve the situation peacefully.
+Red's team surrounds the field where Phillip and Butch are situated, and Butch sends the boy to his mother, who arrived by helicopter and who Butch has made promise to take Phillip trick-or-treating every year.
+Unwilling to leave the already wounded Butch, Phillip runs back and hugs him – a gesture which, along with his knowledge of who Butch is, convinces Red that he can resolve the situation peacefully.
 His plans are thwarted, however, when Bobby Lee, mistaking one of Butch's gestures to mean he is about to draw a gun, shoots him in the chest, killing him.
-The move leaves Red angry and frustrated at his inability to save Butch and take him alive.
-Red punches Bobby Lee and Sally knees him in the groin before walking away.
-Phillip is then reunited with his mother, and they fly away in a helicopter while Phillip sadly looks through the window at Butch's lifeless body in the meadow.
+An enraged Red punches Bobby Lee and Sally knees him in the groin before walking away.
+Phillip is then reunited with his mother, and they leave in a helicopter with Phillip holding Butch's most prized possession: a postcard from Alaska, where he had hoped to find his own father.